volodya-lombrozo/newsman/README.md

     -p, --position POSITION          Reporter position in a company.
 Default value is a 'Software Developer'.
     -o, --output OUTPUT              Output type.
 Newsman prints a report to a stdout by default.
 You can choose another options like '-o html', '-o txt' or even '-o html'
     -t, --title TITLE                Project Title.
-Empty by default
+Empty by default -m, --model MODEL                AI model to use. gpt-3.5-turbo by default
 ```

 ### Example